Aln-Kim/MERN-Application/README.md

 # FullStack-Blog
-Using the MERN stack to create a blog
+Using the MERN stack to create a social app copy